huggingface/diffusers/CONTRIBUTING.md

 - Research training examples

 Research training examples are located in [examples/research_projects](https://github.com/huggingface/diffusers/tree/main/examples/research_projects) whereas official training examples include all folders under [examples](https://github.com/huggingface/diffusers/tree/main/examples) except the `research_projects` and `community` folders.
-The official training examples are maintained by the Diffusers' core-maintainers whereas the research training examples are maintained by the community.
+The official training examples are maintained by the Diffusers' core maintainers whereas the research training examples are maintained by the community.
 This is because of the same reasons put forward in [6.
 Contribute a community pipeline](#contribute-a-community-pipeline) for official pipelines vs. community pipelines: It is not feasible for the core maintainers to maintain all possible training methods for diffusion models.
-If the Diffusers core-maintainers and community judges a certain training paradigm is not popular enough or too experimental, the corresponding training code should be put in the `research_projects` folder and maintained by the author.
+If the Diffusers core maintainers and the community consider a certain training paradigm to be too experimental or not popular enough, the corresponding training code should be put in the `research_projects` folder and maintained by the author.

 Both official training and research examples consist of a directory that contains one or more training scripts, a requirements.txt file, and a README.md file.
 In order for the user to make use of the training examples, it is required to clone the repository: